VerMi20/University-chat-bot/README.md

 This project consists of functionalities wherein the students or rather the users of the Chatbot can fetch marks and the attendance from the university database in real-time.
 It also has a validation of username & password in place for the privacy aspect.
 Apart from fetching marks and attendance, it can answer FAQs.

-To check out the code, please clone the repository into your workspace and import the project using flutter or android studio. *​Make use you use your local gradle to build the source code.*
+To check out the code, please clone the repository into your workspace.*​Make use you use virtual Enviorment to install RASA.*

 NOTE : It contains Note.txt which contains necessary command to run the project.